OUR HISTORY IS HOUSTON’S HISTORY

 The millennium found the agency dealing with issues pertaining to veterans returning from the Iraq and Afghanistan wars.
 Increasing costs of living and a tight job market greeted the veterans and many had to cope with war-related disorders.
 In 2011, Family Houston began its Employment Services program designed to help veterans and civilians to become better prepared to find successful employment.
 At the end of 2013, the program expanded to include placement connections at many notible organizations.

 For well more than a century, Family Houston has stood side-by-side with our citizens.
 Today, Family Houston has seven locations in Harris, Montgomery, Waller and Fort Bend counties.
-We also provide services to more than 30 schools and 20 community locations.

 We continuously evaluate our programs and services to achieve our mission of providing individuals and families with the counseling and guidance they need to strengthen themselves and their relationships.
 Family Houston remains, as our founders intended, adaptable to Houston’s ever-changing needs.